act-rules/act-rules.github.io/pages/glossary/block-of-repeated-content.md

 - (**repeated**) there exist in P' a [block of content][] which is [equivalent][equivalent resource] to B; and
 - (**maximal**) B is not strictly included in another block of repeated content.

+Note that this definition only consider pages at "distance 1" from the current page.
+The instrument leading there will usually be either a link, sometimes a button.
+Note also that P' can be any page and is not restricted, for example, to pages of the same website.

 [block of content]: #block-of-content 'Definition of Block of Content'
 [equivalent resource]: #equivalent-resource 'Definition of Equivalent Resource'
 [html web page]: #web-page-html 'Definition of Web Page'